JakeOosterom/Assignment-3/README.md

 # Assignment-3
-Our Character can now shoot projectiles out of their sword
+Our Character can now shoot projectiles out of their sword.